Getting Madame Tussauds London tickets is incredibly easy. This post will highlight the best options available.

 Book in advance

 Madame Tussauds is one of the most visited attractions in London.
-There was a line there even when I visited for the first time!
-Booking in advance it the best thing to do – even if you intend to visit on the same day, just get online before you go and buy your ticket before showing up.
-Get a fast track one if you want to save even more time.
+There was a line there even when I visited for the first time in 1990!
+Booking in advance actually a requirement – even if you intend to visit on the same day.

 What to do if the Madame Tussauds London tickets are sold out

-You will have better chances of getting Madame Tussauds London tickets at the last minute on third party reseller sites.
+You will have better chances of getting last minute tickets on third party reseller sites.
 These sites buy tickets in bulks so there usually is something available.
 Check out this site for last minute tickets.

 How to get to Madame Tussauds London

 Madame Tussauds is located on Marylebone Road.
 The closest metro station is Baker Street, which is served by the Hammersmith and City, Circle and Metropolitan lines.
 It takes about one minute to walk from the metro station to the museum.

 If you are traveling by train you will have to get off at Marylebone Station, which is about 10 minutes walk from the museum.